sa-mw-dach/manuela/docs/staging-concept.md

 The gitops repository uses only the single branch "master" to depict the desired state of the deployments.

-To stay within the git workflow concepts, changes staged for approval into
-production are kept in a separate branch "staging-approval" in the same gitops repository.
+To stay within the git workflow concepts, changes staged for approval into production are kept in a separate branch "staging-approval" in the same gitops repository.
 This branch is created and populated automatically as part of the CI/CD pipeline flows.

-A pull request between staging-approval and master allows to review the changes whcih are staged for production.
+A pull request between staging-approval and master allows to review the changes which are staged for production.
 Whoever is responsible for production can review and approve or reject these changes.

 ![Github Pull Request](./images/github-pull-request.png)